 Laurie grew up with her nose in a book.
 After college, she held jobs in cubicles and libraries.
 She was a substitute teacher and home party salesperson.

-For seven years, I had a home improvement blog which received over a million page views.
+For seven years, she had a home improvement blog that received over a million page views.
 At 39, Laurie finally decided she wanted to be a writer when she grew up.

-I wrote my first novel in 2011.
-I live in the woods of New Hampshire with my handyman husband and teenage son.
-I’m a member of Maine Romance Writers.
+She wrote her first novel in 2011.
+Laurie lives in New Hampshire and is a member of Maine Romance Writers.

 I have a Bachelor’s Degree in Anthropology and a minor in Painting.

 I can go days without leaving the house, especially during winter.